 20. Plan your work and work your plan

 How many of you have no plan at all?
 I’m all for going through life in an agile way; after all, I’ve written such doozy’s as “Stop Planning Now” and other posts which talk about getting rid of planning altogether (in some cases, is it warranted).
 However, if you want to be productive, you still need to figure out what you want to produce!
-If you don’t know that, how will you know if you are successful?
-At least spend some time every day planning your work, then work on your plan.
+How will you know if you are successful if you don’t know that?
+At least spend some time planning your work daily, then work on your plan.

 21. Use GTD – if it’s < 2 minutes, do it now.
 Otherwise, book it.